 Section 2.
 A quorum shall be 30% of the paid membership.

-ROBERT’S RULES OF ORDER NEWLY REVISED, 2011, shall be the authority and govern this Club in the business procedure on all points not covered by the bylaws.
+Section 3.
+The most recent edition of Robert’s Rules of Order be the authority and govern this Club in the business procedure on all points not covered by the Bylaws.

-Amendments to these bylaws may be proposed by the Executive Board.
-They shall become effective when approved by a two-thirds vote of those members present and voting at any’ regular meeting or any meeting called for that purpose.
-Any proposed amendments must be submitted in writing to each member, not less than ten (10) days prior to the meeting, at which time they are presented for approval.
+Amendments to these Bylaws may be proposed by the Board.
+They shall become effective when approved by a two-thirds vote of those members present and voting at any regular meeting or any meeting called for that purpose.
+Any proposed amendments must be submitted in writing to each member, not less than ten (10) days prior to the meeting at which time they are scheduled for approval.

 In the event of dissolution, all of the remaining assets and property of the Williamstown Garden Club organization shall be, after payment of necessary expenses, distributed to the Town of Williamstown, Massachusetts, to be used for civic beautification and maintenance of former WGC projects, including gardens and walking trails.